Indiana Hoosiers football: Legacy

-From September 2012 until November 2025, the Indiana University football program had the most all-time losses (719 as of the 2024 season) in the history of NCAA Division I (now FBS) football until Northwestern re-claimed this feat with a loss to USC.
-In addition, the Hoosiers hold the fifth worst all-time winning percentage (.420) among FBS schools with over 1000 games played.
-Since 1895, only six of the 25 head coaches have left Indiana University with a winning record, the last one being Bo McMillan in 1947.
+Historically, Indiana's football program was widely perceived as one of the least successful programs in Division I college football history.
+This perception stood in stark contrast to the school's men's basketball program, which is considered among the most prestigious in the country.
+As such, before 2024, athletic directors at Indiana mostly focused on basketball, relegating Hoosier football to somewhat of an afterthought.
+From September 2012 until November 2025, the Indiana University football program had the most all-time losses (715 as of November 2025) in the history of NCAA Division I (now FBS) football until Northwestern re-claimed this feat with a loss to USC.
+In addition, the Hoosiers hold the fifth worst all-time winning percentage (.420) among FBS schools with over 1000 games played, the second worst for power conference teams.
+Since 1895, only six of the 25 head coaches have left Indiana University with a winning record, the last one being Bo McMillin in 1947.

-The Hoosiers began to find consistent success, however, after making it to their first bowl game since 2007, the New Era Pinstripe Bowl, in 2015.
-They followed the 2015 season with appearances in the Foster Farms Bowl in 2016, the Gator Bowl in 2019, and the Outback Bowl in 2020.
-The Hoosiers finished 8–4 in 2019, their best record since the 1993 season.
-The Hoosiers experienced an even stronger season during the shortened 2020 season, going 6–2 overall and 6–1 in the Big Ten Conference.
-They finished the season tied with the second best record in the Big Ten behind Ohio State.
-Coach Tom Allen was named the 2020 Big Ten Coach of the Year and was a finalist for the 2020 Paul "Bear" Bryant Award.
-In 2024, the Hoosiers made their first appearance in the College Football Playoff.
+Following the hiring of head coach Curt Cignetti in 2023, the Hoosiers reached new heights the program had never seen before.
+In just two seasons, Cignetti led the program to its first ever 10-win season, first ever College Football Playoff appearance, first Big Ten Championship since 1967, first Heisman Trophy winner, first Rose Bowl win, first National Championship Game appearance, and ultimately an undefeated 16–0 season for the program's first ever National Championship.
+The Hoosiers' turnaround is widely considered as the greatest turnaround in college football history, and one of the greatest in American sports history.

 During a bye week, after signing a contract extension, Coach Curt Cignetti claimed Indiana was, "the emerging superpower in college football".
-Coach Cignetti finished the 2024 season with seven coach of the year honors.

 As of the 2024 season, four different Hoosiers head coaches have won the AFCA Coach of the Year Award in Division I FBS, tied for the most in the awards' 90-year history.